The Neverending Story of the Eternal Wormhole and the Noisy Sycamore: Introduction

-What is essential here is that “Assuming that black hole evaporation is unitary, it is in principle possible to eventually recover a qubit which falls into a black hole, from a quantum computation acting on the Hawking radiation.
-Assuming that you have access to an auxiliary system maximally entangled with the black hole, and that the black hole is an efficient scrambler of information, it turns out that you only need a small (order unity) additional quantity of Hawking radiation to reconstruct the qubit" \cite{Gao1}.

 In the traversable wormhole picture, the qubit "may be identified with the system that falls into the black hole from the left and gets scrambled, the auxiliary entangled system is on the right, and the boundary interaction somehow triggers the appropriate quantum computation to make the qubit reappear again, after a time of order the scrambling time” \cite{Gao1}.
-I will thoroughly discuss this protocol in sections \ref{1}, \ref{2}, \ref{3}, \ref{4}, and \ref{5}.
+I will thoroughly discuss this protocol in sections \ref{1}, \ref{2}, \ref{3}, and \ref{5}.

 Gao, Jafferis, and Wall conclude their article by saying that their example "provides a way to operationally verify a salient feature of ER=EPR that observers from opposite sides of an entangled pair of systems may meet in the connected interior": If, after the observers jump into their respective black holes, a coupling is activated, then the ER bridge can be rendered traversable, and the meeting inside may be seen from the boundary \cite{Gao1}.
-The above traversable wormhole does not require energy matter that violates the averaged null energy condition because the negative energy-matter in the ER = EPR configuration is similar to the Casimir effect.
-Further, any infinite null geodesic which makes it through the wormhole must be chronal, i.e. the wormhole does not violate Hawking’s chronology protection conjecture.
-In addition, the wormhole does not violate the generalized second law of thermodynamics.
+The above traversable wormhole does not require energy matter that violates the averaged null energy condition (ANEC) because the negative energy-matter in the ER = EPR configuration is similar to the Casimir effect (providing negative energy density).
+Further, any infinite null geodesic which makes it through the wormhole must be chronal, i.e., the wormhole does not violate Hawking’s chronology protection conjecture.